 Step 6.
 Put the vacuum brush back in its place

 You just need to place the vacuum brush back where it belongs!

 Before doing so, take a damp paper towel and clean the surface where the brush goes.

 Now take the brush and orient it the same way it was before when pulling it out (that’s why I told you to remember how you did it!).
 And repeat the process you followed but this time, the other way around.

 And you’re done!

 We sometimes forget how important it is to keep our vacuum brush all clean.
-We roll it all over our carpets, upholstery… and maybe we don’t realize we haven’t cleaned it in a long time.
-So mage all the dirt and germs that you might be spreading all over your house again!
+We roll it all over our carpets, and upholstery… and maybe we don’t realize we haven’t cleaned it in a long time.
+So make all the dirt and germs that you might be spreading all over your house again!

 Besides, we’ve discussed how often you should clean the vacuum brush and when it is necessary to replace it.